 First, the bad news.
 Our homeschool year starts Monday.

 Honestly, I was hoping to squeeze one more week out of summer before hitting the books.
 However, we have a few trips planned this year and in order for me to meet the required number days of school and avoid going to jail, we have to start earlier than I originally planned.

 The good news?
-I’ve created the best zucchini bread muffins EVER.
+I’ve created the best zucchini muffins EVER.
 Pinky swear.

-Yeah right Tiff, I’m sure your zucchini bread is the best in the whole wide world… considering there are MILLIONS of zucchini bread recipes out there and zucchini lovers everywhere are baking their “best zucchini bread recipe ever” with the monsters growing in their garden.
+Yeah right Tiff, I’m sure your zucchini muffins are the best in the whole wide world… considering there are MILLIONS of zucchini muffin recipes out there and zucchini lovers everywhere are baking their “best zucchini muffin recipe ever” with the monsters growing in their garden.
 What makes yours so great?